 Administrator role: In the old paper binder days, administrators would walk through many inches of documents, flipping through tabs and explaining details.
 This often left new directors wondering if they had taken on too much.
 The new crop of board directors will likely already be very comfortable with technology but will still need your guidance when it comes to information overload.

-Orient directors using your board portal, focusing on where things are stored for new board members to read in their own time.
+Orient directors using your board portal software, focusing on where things are stored for new board members to read in their own time.
 Have a checklist for yourself to make sure all key board portal assets are covered from board documents, to board dates, contacts and agreement history.
 Note: Aprio offers this type of director training using your own board portal data – directors rave about it.

 Reinforce good governance